RNVizion/RNVizion/README.md

 # Hey, I’m Christian Smith (RNVizion) ⚡

-I build production AI systems on the Claude API — RAG, LLM agents, and a published MCP server — plus polished developer tools that actually feel good to use.
+I build production AI systems on the Claude API — RAG, LLM agents, a published MCP server, and an open identity standard — plus polished developer tools that actually feel good to use.
 By day I work in AR/XR sales and support at Meta.
 Outside of that I’m a game developer, creative technologist, writer, and relentless tinkerer.

 I care about the gap between software that *works* and software that *feels right* — clean architecture, thoughtful UX, and the kind of engineering notes that explain *why*, not just *what*.
 Lately I write about keeping that same care when AI lets you build ten times faster, over at [rnvizion.dev](https://rnvizion.dev).